 While the trick-or-treat part of Halloween may be for our kids, let’s be honest, the costume part is totally for our benefit!
 There’s just something about seeing our little one in a totally adorable outfit that makes us want to take a TON of pictures for Instagram and show them off to everyone in our neighborhood.

 If you agree wholeheartedly but you still haven’t figured out what you want your son or daughter to be this year, we’ve got some super cute DIY Halloween costume ideas that are (relatively) quick, painless and, best of all, very inexpensive to make.
 (No, really!)
 Don’t forget to keep scrolling down and check out the other two costume videos!

 DIY Halloween Costume Idea #1 – Cloudy Claudia

 - 2 Black Ribbons

 - 3 Different Shades of Blue Felt

-All these items from our DIY Halloween costume ideas are available in Etsy.
+All these items from our DIY Halloween costume ideas are available on Target.